ChnuckiErdbeer/Texture-Sets-for-Quake-2/README.md

 Also note, that while the textures are usable there is still stuff left to do.
 Some have experimental glow maps.
 Most dont.
 Animations don't work.
 And more.
 I may update that but would also not complain if someone else would do it.
 So feel free to go ahead.

-I am aware that we are still in a lagal grey zone here.
+I am aware that we are still in a legal grey zone here.
 The textures for Daikatana are available for free at https://bitbucket.org/daikatana13/daikatana/wiki/Downloads so i think Ion storm or whoever owns their games nowadays is ok with non commercial distribution of the assets.
 Gunman Chrincles is pretty much abandonware so i think i'ts ok too.
+And for blood i contacted the moddb account of the texture pack.
+Dont have an answer right now but i can't see why there should be a problem.
+Hope im right.

 Still if you plan to map for Quake 2 using this textures, I think you should purchase the games.
 They are cheap, Gunman is free.
 And of course if you use the blood textures give credit to blood HDX.
 ... give credit generally! :)